 Alternative Treatments & Lifestyle Changes

-Many imbalances in the body stem from the food we consume, after all the we are what we eat!
-Diets high in processed foods, refined sugar and fats and factory farmed meats are acidifying and such an environment results in a build up of inflammation, weakened immune system and a general feeling of fatigue and frailness.
+Many imbalances in the body stem from the food we consume after all we are what we eat!
+Diets high in processed foods, refined sugar and fats and factory farmed meats are acidifying and such an environment results in a build-up of inflammation, weakening the immune system and a general feeling of fatigue and frailness.
 Living with pain and discomfort day in and day out is no way to live!
-Making simple and slow changes to one’s eating habits will overtime make a world of a difference for the body.
+Making simple and slow changes to one’s eating habits will over time make a world of a difference for the body.

-Vegan and Vegetarian Diets though healthy and wholesome when done correctly and supported with vitamins and minerals, studies have shown that switching the a vegan or lacto vegetarian diet did not aid in the reduction of symptoms of arthritis.
+Vegan and Vegetarian Diets though healthy and wholesome when done correctly and supported with vitamins and minerals, studies have shown that switching to a vegan or lactovegetarian diet did not aid in the reduction of symptoms of arthritis.
 The Mediterranean Diet and diets high in fish were shown to be very beneficial in reducing inflammation.
 The consumption of broiled and baked fish showed amazing benefits at reducing the risk of contracting the autoimmune rheumatoid arthritis.